 Lost in the bowels of the earth, Bill and Newf find the unimaginable controlled by the unassailable – and hidden well enough to be almost undiscoverable.
 How could a house, a graveyard, a cave and a hospital all be so closely related?
 To save lives the puzzle has to be unravelled, and quickly.
 A fair maiden is being held firmly in the jaws of hell and Bill’s task is to rescue her, but he is outsmarted at every turn.
 He tries to match wits with an evil genius, only to discover he is playing right into the monster’s hands.
 Knowing the answer to his dilemma is not good enough when no one will believe the truth.

-We entered the park; there was already one car there.
-Probably the warm weather brought him out.
-‘Park up there close to the Point,’ I ordered.
+We entered the park and there was already one car there.
+Probably, the warm weather brought him out.
+“Park up there close to the Point,” I ordered.

 We stopped and climbed out.
-Walking to the Point I took a reading with the GPS, then dialed up a ‘goto,’ to find the distance to Worthington’s place.
+Walking to the Point, I took a reading with the GPS and then dialled up a ‘goto’, to find the distance to Worthington’s place.
 My theory was obviously wrong.
-With a distance of three and a half kilometers, tunnels would be impractical.
-‘It’s not reasonable,’ I said aloud.
+With a distance of three and a half kilometres, tunnels would be impractical.

-With the warm sun and the firm ground it was a pleasant walk.
+With the warm sun and the firm ground it was a pleasant amble.
 We walked over the rise and along the cliff edge.
 If there were any caves along the escarpment some form of access must be visible.
-We walked for about half an hour, I checked the GPS.
-Amazingly we were only a kilometer from Dombroski’s, but the way became barred by a chasm, probably half a kilometer across.
+After we had walked for about half an hour I checked the GPS and amazingly we were only a kilometre from Dombroski’s, but the way became barred by a chasm, probably half a kilometre across.

 We reached the car.
 There’s no way Newf’s going to el-busto with my Rolls.
-Newf got in behind the wheel, for reasons I can only call providential I walked to the rear.
-I thought maybe there was a tow-bar.
+Newf got in behind the wheel and for reasons I can only call providential I walked to the rear.
+I thought maybe there was a tow bar.
 If so we could use that to nudge open a door, that and a pole.
 As I reached the back and examined the bumper with my eyes the engine started.
-I sighed, alas there was no tow hitch, nothing, just very expensive bumper chrome.
+I sighed – alas! there was no tow hitch, nothing, just very expensive bumper chrome.

-I didn’t reply.
-I knew if I did I would probably pick him up and send him after the car.
+I didn’t reply, knowing that I would probably pick him up and send him after my car.
 I walked to the broken wall and peered over the edge.
 She’d landed on her roof.
-Even from that distance I could see glass and pieces of car all over the place.
+Even from that distance you could see glass and pieces of car all over the place.
 It hadn’t burned.